sheabunge/LockCode/README.md

 __Released on 6<sup>th</sup> October 2012__

 * Removed splash image
-* Fixed security issue with the user being able to exit the program while the startup sound was being played
+* Fixed security issue with the user being able to exit the program while the startup sound was being
+* Improved compatibility with NXC/NBC Enhanced Firmware

 ### 1.0.1
 __Released on 6<sup>th</sup> May 2012__